-Parameter estimates appear in Table 4 by gender.
-The appropriate model to be used always involves four mixtures.
-It is clear from Table 3 that the likelihood function continues to increase dramatically as the number of mixtures increases.
-The increase in the number of parameters as the number of mixtures increases is four at the most and this causes the Akaike index to increase monotonically for all test scores.
-Models with more than four mixtures failed to converge properly and appear not to be identified.
+Parameter estimates appear in Tables 4 and 5 by gender and type.
+It is clear from Table 3 that the likelihood function continues to increase significantly as the number of mixtures increases.
+The increase in the number of parameters as the number of mixtures increases is fourteen per mixture.
+Models with more than three mixtures failed to converge properly and appear not to be identified; hence, the estimated parameters in Tables 4 and 5 involve only three mixtures.